-Exercise regulates the heart.
-It sets the blood pulse into the perfect cardiac rhythm.
-Exercise is also a great way to lift your spirits and get into a better mood.
-It works wonders to help me forget about my stress.
+Moving your body is a great way to relax and get into a better mood.
+A brisk walk works wonders to help me forget about my stress.

 Here’s a little experiment for you to try: dance to one fun song and see how you feel when the song ends.
 Sure, you might be a little winded, but take special note of how you feel emotionally.
 I’m willing to bet your stress level went down during that dance.

-Little secret about me….
-I lost much of my “baby fat” after having my two children by dancing in the living room with my kids.
-I’d hold my little baby and the toddler would have just as much fun jumping and dancing.
+Years ago, I’d dance in the living room with my kids.
+I’d hold my little baby and my toddler would have just as much fun jumping and dancing.
 It was a great stress-buster for me, and we all had fun!

-Start exercising today.
-Start with an early morning walk, play tennis, or learn yoga using free yoga videos on youtube.
+Start moving your body today by taking a peaceful walk or learn yoga using free yoga videos on youtube.
 Another easy idea is to use an exercise band to strengthen your arms.

 Do anything to get yourself moving, and you will feel lighter and less stressed.

 By exercising your mind, I mean to get involved in a quiet activity where you can forget about everything else.
 Scrapbooking used to by my escape, and it felt therapeutic.

 Read.
 Read anything!
 Read fictions, thrillers and add some non-fiction books.
 (Check out Amazon books for great deals.)

 Research shows that when your mind concentrates on reading, you are distracted from your stressors.
 Tension in your muscles and heart relax as your focus is on the literature.

 Puzzles are another good way to exercise your mind.
 Put your mind to work and you’ll relax and forget about your troubles!